 |1937||the company introduces the Maxima (guess date, coincident with the trademark registration, Reg.
 Gen. N. 56843)|

 |1937||the company introduces the Da-Ma (guess date, coincident with the trademark registration, Reg.
 Gen. N. 56845)|

 |1946||the company introduces the Ancora Lusso (guess date, stands for just after WWII)|

 |1949||the company introduces the Calamus (guess date, stands for the end of '40s)|

 |1975||the company ceases operations|

 - there is some uncertainty also about the surname of the founder, because there are documents reporting both the Zanini and the Zannini names, but no convincing explanation of the appearance of an extra "n".

-- but the company's website is not very reliable, there was a big error in the Zanini birth date, badly transcribed in 1897 when the birth certificate posted on the website (no more present) showed the correct date of 1879, and after that it talked about a production of pens called...
-Aurora.
+- but the company's website is not very reliable, there was a big error in the Zanini birth date, badly transcribed in 1897 when the birth certificate posted on the website (no more present) showed the correct date of 1879, also present in the start of activities registration.

 - The main reference is, however, the Letizia Jacopini book in which various documentary evidences are reported.